Foster Carers Expenses

-Foster carer’s can claim expenses from their agency or the local authority, in addition to the fostering allowance.
+Foster carers can claim expenses from their Agency or the Local Authority who placed the child, in addition to the standard, weekly Fostering Allowance.

 Mileage can usually be claimed for: